mantidproject/mantid/dev-docs/source/Testing/ErrorReporter-ProjectRecovery/ProjectRecoveryTesting.rst

    SaveCSV(InputWorkspace='Sequential5', Filename=testing_directory + '/Sequence5.csv')
    SaveCSV(InputWorkspace='Sequential6', Filename=testing_directory + '/Sequence6.csv')

-- Wait a few seconds, then provoke a crash by running `Segfault`
+- Wait a few seconds, then provoke a crash by running `Segfault` from the algorithm window
 - Re-start MantidPlot
 - You should be presented with the Project Recovery dialog
 - Choose `Yes`